EMPTYVOID-DEV/SvelteDocsMaker/README.md

   - Utilizes the `sectionsMap` prop to organize and display categories and sections within the menu.
   - Allows users to navigate to specific sections in the documentation.
   - Highlights the current section based on the `pathname` prop using the `removeUrlEncoding` utility function.
-  - Fires `hideMobileMenu` event when it crosses the >= 768px threshold to toggle off the sectionMenu using `closeSectionMenu` function.
+  - Calls `changeMobileStatus`  when it crosses the >= 768px threshold to toggle off the sectionMenu using `closeSectionMenu` function.

 ### `Navbar.svelte`